deepak-appinventiv/checkpoint_doc/docs/quivio/components/baseButton.md

 # BaseButton

 The `BaseButton` component is a dynamic and adaptable button designed for application.
-It includes features such as loading indicators, customizable styling, and comprehensive accessibility support, ensuring an enhanced user experience.
+It includes features such as loading indicators, customizable styling, ensuring an enhanced user experience.

 ## Usage